 VPATs / ACRs

 If you’re investing in an audit for a product or service, then it makes a lot of since to purchase our VPAT service along with it.
-It’s not that much additional ($550 for WCAG edition), but this is valuable standardized document you can use to demonstrate your web app’s accessibility to purchasers.
+It’s not that much additional ($350 for WCAG edition), but this is a valuable standardized document you can use to demonstrate your web app’s accessibility to purchasers.
+VPATs are required for federal contracts and increasingly requested by enterprise and educational clients.

 Note: We fill in the VPAT to create an Accessibility Conformance Report (ACR), but many people refer to the ACR as a VPAT.